jkomoros/adjacency-map/README.md

 Extracts the named constant for each of the tags on the result node.

 If there are no tags on the result node it will evaluate to whatever was provided as the `default` parameter.
-If `default` is not provided, it defaults to `[null]`.
+If `default` is not provided, it defaults to `[0]`.

 ```
 //In MapDefinition: